6 Tips to Create an Ambassador Program for Your Nonprofit

 Continuously evaluate your program by taking the following steps:

 - Survey ambassadors to ask for their feedback on your program.
-Ask questions about their level of satisfaction with the program, any suggestions they have for improving the program, and areas where they may need more support.
+Ask questions about their level of satisfaction with the program, any suggestions they have for improving it, and areas where they may need additional support.
 Highlight any trends in their responses and incorporate their feedback as applicable.

 - Track metrics to assess progress made toward your goals.
-Keep an eye on the key performance indicators you identified during the planning process.
+Monitor the key performance indicators you identified during the planning process.
 Note any drastic increases or decreases in your metrics, investigate potential causes, and adjust your approach accordingly.

 Supporting your ambassadors every step of the way is one of the most effective ways to ensure a high ROI for your program.
 Take ambassadors’ feedback seriously to ensure you’re continuing to meet their needs and providing a positive experience.